GuruduttShenoy/nodeRESTAPI/README.md

 7. After this step , you can create a db with a desired name

-8. Run the below commands against the db to create a table and stored procs
+8. Run the below commands against the db to create table and stored procs

 <h3>Script to create table</h3>